munrocape/Slashchat/README.md

 ---
 ##Miscellaneous
 ### Reason for fork
-You might have noticed that this repository is actually a fork of [llimllib's limbo](https://github.com/llimllib/limbo).
-This is due to a refusal of accepting pull-requests in the pre-fork which were previously cited as issues but, for whatever reason, were not being accepted, with commits after the fact of the pull-request's submission mimicing commits in pull-requests proper.
-So instead of waiting around to submit a pull-request that would likely get ignored and have future commits mirroring those pull-requests, this fork was created.
-Due to the license in the pre-fork, and after reading this very [informative article](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/) it was determined that this fork would remain unmerged from its pre-fork and would accept all reasonable/issue-satisfying pull-requests, pending approval of an admin of this repository after the build is tested against its CI services.
+This project began as a fork of [llimllib's limbo](https://github.com/llimllib/limbo).

+Due to lack of maintenance, this fork was created to carry on and address issues that existed in the original backlog.

+Since then, it has gone on to address a number of other issues.

+Furthermore, this fork aims to value PRs on their individual merits - all are welcomed and will be merged provided they pass the CI tests.

+The license of this file mirror's the original license.
+Some background reading can be found in this [informative article](https://gun.io/blog/how-to-github-fork-branch-and-pull-request/).

 ---
 ### Backlog & Collaborator Status
-So as to not have to commit minor adjustments to this `README.md`, backlog tracking can be found at our [Trello](https://trello.com/slashchat).
-If you should show interest in becoming a collaborator, in addition to potentially being granted collaborator status on this repository (even without which you can still create a fork of this repository and innovate as your heart should desire, as long as you abide by the software's licenses, re: `limbo.LICENSE` and `Slashchat.LICENSE` [**note** that this repository is a fork of limbo so `limbo.LICENSE` is the parent license to `Slashchat.LICENSE`]), you would also potentially be granted membership status in the organization to which the backlog boards belong on Trello.
-If this option should interest you, get in touch with an admin of this repository from the by finding one from the publicly-visible list on Trello [here](https://trello.com/slashchat/members), or submit an issue on this repository with ***Collaborator Status: Request*** somewhere in the title.
+An active backlog is maintained on our [Trello board](https://trello.com/slashchat).

+Everyone is encouraged to fork and work on this project.

+If you wish to obtain collaborator status, there are two avenues:

+1. Please contact someone in the Trello group [here](https://trello.com/slashchat/members).
+2. Alternatively, feel free to create an issue with ***Collaborator Status: Request*** in the title.